Hemachandranhj/CustomerInvitation/README.md

  * Enter the distance in kilometer
  * The app will calculate and return the results into the output file(outputCustomers.txt).

-# How to run the unit tests
+# How to run the unit tests?
  Download and install "Download .NET Core Runtime" from the below link https://dotnet.microsoft.com/download
  Steps to execute the test